TeamRizu/outfox-wiki/content/user-guide/games/kbx.md

  ``.sm/.ssc`` | SM | ``dance`` / ``pump`` / ``para`` / ``techno`` / ``smx`` / ``ds3ddx`` / ``maniax`` / ``ez2``  | 3k / 4k / 5k / 6k / 8k / 9k / 10k / 12k / 16k / 18k | main format of _stepmania_ covering a lot of game types and lanes
 ``.tja`` | TJA | ``taitai`` | 1k | _taikojira_ charts

 This mode needs no _autogen_ to be configured!
-There is a setting in the preferences that enables or disables the precaching when the game loads.
+There is a setting in the preferences that enables or disables the pre-caching when the game loads.

  ---
 ## Game play